The War Memoir of New Zealand Pilot & POW – Galbraith Hyde MBE

 In 1995 I reproduced Dads manuscript and distributed printed copies to close family and friends and a few official archives like the Alexander Turnbull Library in New Zealand.

-Over the years more people have requested a copy, including researchers in France studying escape history, historians in New Zealand, writers and more.
+Over the years more people have requested a copy, including researchers in France studying escape and evasion history, historians in New Zealand, writers and more.

 Recently, I decided to start work on the manuscript again and make available an eBook edition.
 I’ve divided it up into more manageable chapters and corrected some spelling.